gravitational/teleport/docs/4.2/ssh_azuread.md

 ## Testing

-Update the teleport settings to use the saml settings to make this the default.
+Update the Teleport settings to use the SAML settings to make this the default.
 ```yaml
 auth_service:
   authentication: